jMetal/jMetal/docs/autoconfiguration.rst

 When the race terminates, the surviving configurations become elites for the next iteration.

-The issue we studied in the aformentioned paper is how to use jMetal combined with irace to allow the automatic configuration of multiobjective metaheuristics.
+The issue we studied in the aforementioned paper is how to use jMetal combined with irace to allow the automatic configuration of multiobjective metaheuristics.
 As this is our first approximation to this matter, we decided to focus on NSGA-II and its use to solve continuous problems.

 NSGA-II parameters